Skip to Main Content

 View of Pioneers Balcony, Watzek Library

 The Pioneers Balcony brings a number of college-specific materials together in one place that is also a cozy spot for reading and studying.
 Yearbooks dating from 1947 line the far wall, and student publications are shelved just to the left of the entrance.
-On the long wall, a selection of historic photographs from the college archive has recently been updated with new images of the more recent past, showing the development of a small college with a first graduating class of five students into the outward-looking, three-campus institution that Lewis & Clark has become.
+On the long wall, a selection of historic photographs from the college archive has recently been updated with new images of the more recent past, showing the growth of a small college (with a first graduating class of five students) into the outward-looking, three-college institution that Lewis & Clark has become.

 Opposite this balcony is the Oversized Books section.
 Below both balconies, an inviting reading room beckons with a fireplace, comfortable chairs, and current magazines and journals.

-Leaving the balcony, turn right and follow the brick wall to the far white wall, continuing along it past another stairwell and three group study rooms.
-Take the first hallway that opens to your right.
+Leaving the balcony, turn right and follow the brick wall to the other side of the bookshelves.
+After passing another stairwell and three study rooms, take the first hallway that opens to your right.

-The study rooms you have just passed are three of eleven in the building, all of which can be reserved in advance online or used on a drop-in basis.
+The study rooms you have just passed are three of eleven in the building.
+They may be reserved in advance online or used on a drop-in basis.

 Phyllis Yes, from The Bread Series, 2000-2001.
 Acrylic on canvas, acrylic with plaster of Paris on canvas.

 The images of bread in this hallway are the work of Phyllis Yes, who taught in the Art department from 1978 to 2005.
+The large painting opposite these prints is also her work.
 Yes was particularly known for her "Por She" project in the 1980s, in which she covered a 1967 Porsche in pink lace, ultimately driving it across the country.

-As you enter a new wing, you return to a non-quiet section of the library.
-Books on education and music, including musical scores, are shelved in this area.
+As you enter the next wing, you return to a non-silent section of the library.
+Books on education and music, including music scores, are shelved in this area.

-Head back toward the large portrait of the woman, with the moon window on your right.
-Just before you reach the stairwell and elevator, turn left at the marble plaque.
+Head back toward the large portrait of the woman.
+The moon window will be on your right again.
+Before the stairwell and elevator, turn left at the marble plaque.

-The names on the plaque include two presidents of the college (Morgan S. Odell and John R. Howard), the architect (Paul Thiry, who also designed Agnes Flanagan Chapel), and Aubrey R. Watzek, the lumber baron to whom the building is dedicated.
+The names on the plaque include two L&C presidents (Morgan S. Odell and John R. Howard), the architect of the library (Paul Thiry, who also designed Agnes Flanagan Chapel), and Aubrey R. Watzek, the Portland lumber baron the building is named for.

 Continue just past the beginning of the plaque and look around the corner to the right to take in one more piece of student art.